 Working stability and product shelf life are important considerations for any lab when choosing which internal quality control material is best suited to their needs.
 Labs often spend up to one month validating new material, a process which can be minimised by opting for a control with an extended shelf life.
 At Randox our lyophilised controls have a shelf life of up to four years and our liquid controls a shelf life of up to two years from the date of manufacture ensuring continuity of lot supply and ultimately reducing the need for expensive new lot validation studies.

-Each individual control will have its own reconstituted or open vial stability claims and some parameters will have limitations, but we pride ourselves by not trying to mislead customers with false claims.
-The extended reconstituted and open vial stability of many Randox controls will help laboratories to minimise waste and ultimately, reduce costs.
+Each of our controls will have its own reconstituted or open vial stability, some of the analytes will have limitations, however we pride ourselves on not misleading customers with false claims.
+The extended open vial and reconstituted stabilities will help laboratories to minimise waste and reduce costs.

 Traceability refers to the property of a measured result or calibrator value to be related or traced back to a reference measurement procedure or reference material through a series of measurements with known uncertainties.

-The European parliament and council directive 98/79 EC require values assigned to both calibrators and control materials on in vitro diagnostic medical devices to be traceable to a recognised reference material or reference measurement procedure of higher order e.g. SI units.
+The European parliament and council directive 98/79 EC require values assigned to both calibrators and control materials on in vitro diagnostic medical devices to be traceable to a recognised reference material or reference measurement procedure of higher order, e.g. SI units.

 Guidelines have been set for diagnostic manufacturers to follow when assigning calibrator values and establishing traceability.
 These guidelines were set by the European standards EN/ISO 17511 and also EN/ISO 18153.
-The Randox traceability pathway has been established with reference to standards ISO17511 and ISO18153 and has been followed to establish traceability for Randox calibrators allowing patient results to be traced back to the source.
+The Randox traceability pathway has been established with reference to standards ISO 17511 and ISO 18153.
+The pathway has been followed to establish traceability for Randox calibrators allowing all patient results to be traced right back to the source.